SeaOfNodes/Simple/chapter17/README.md

-### References with an initializer are deeply immutable
+### Reference variables with an initializer are deeply immutable

-Initialized variables are deeply immutable, but a mutable version of the same reference can exist.
+Initialized reference variables are deeply immutable, but a mutable version of the same reference can exist.
 This works for `val` and normal type declarations: `val s = new S;` and `S s = new S` both make `s` an immutable reference to a `struct S`.